doga/jsonapi_for_rails/README.md

   def relationship_update
     # @jsonapi_relationship[:params] contains the parsed request body.
-    # It is available for all relationship actions except relationship_show.
+    # It is available for all relationship action methods except relationship_show.
-    # @jsonapi_relationship[:params][:data] behaves like a Hash for relationships of type :to_one,
+    # @jsonapi_relationship[:params][:data] behaves like a Hash for relationships
-    # and as an Array for relationships of type :to_many.
+    # of type :to_one, and as an Array for relationships of type :to_many.
     @jsonapi_relationship # => {:definition=>{...}, :params=>{"data"=>{"type"=>"authors", "id"=>"234455384"}}}

     # ...